samharp/kotlin-web-site/docs/topics/opt-in-requirements.md

 your declarations.
 The clients can then use them without restriction.
 However, you should leave the annotation classes in modules so that the existing client code remains compatible.

-To encourage API users update their modules by remove any annotations from their code and recompiling, mark the annotations as [`@Deprecated`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-deprecated/) and provide an explanation in the deprecation message.
+To encourage API users to update their modules by removing any annotations from their code and recompiling, mark the annotations as [`@Deprecated`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-deprecated/) and provide an explanation in the deprecation message.

 ```kotlin